hmkhatri/Barotropic_Vorticity_Analysis_GCM/README.md

 # Barotropic Vorticity Budget Analysis

-The repository contains scripts for barotropic vorticity budget analysis using GFDL-MOM6 output.
+The repository contains scripts for barotropic vorticity budget analysis using GFDL-MOM6 output (see manuscript [Khatri et al. (2023)](http://10.22541/essoar.168394747.71837050/v1) for details).
 The analysis requires depth-integrated momentum equation diagnostics, which can be saved as output in the latest version of MOM6.
+More detals of the derivation and voricity budget analysis can be found in the [documentation Khatri and Griffies, 2021](https://hmkhatri.github.io/docs/MOM6_velocity_vorticity.pdf) and [tutorial notebook](https://mom6-analysiscookbook.readthedocs.io/en/latest/notebooks/Closing_vorticity_budget.html).

 | Python Notebook | Content |
 | --- | --- |